Obituaries

 Blenheim Community Funeral Home

-Friends wishing to make a memorial donation in memory of Bob are encouraged to remember the Multiple Sclerosis Society.
+Friends wishing to remember Jim with a memorial donation are asked to consider the Cancer Society.

 Service: